Grilled Shrimp Po-Boy with Cajun Aioli

 Open the Long Rolls and spread butter on the inside of both halves.
 Grill until grill marks appear.

-Arrange po’ boy by spreading the Cajun Aioli on the bottom of the roll, top with shrimp, then the lovely red tomatoes and finally the lettuce.
-If you like a little extra aioli drizzle some over the top of the lettuce.
+Arrange po’ boy by spreading the Cajun Aioli on the bottom of the roll, top with shrimp, then tomatoes, then lettuce.
+Add extra aioli, if desired.

 Recipe adapted from http://food52.com